tinesoft/ng-browser-update/README.md

 How to use it
 -------------

-You should already have jQuery and  angular scripts referenced.
-If not, add them:
+You should already angular script referenced.
+If not, add it:

 ```
 <script type="text/javascript" src="angular.min.js"></script>
 ```

-to the list above, you should add:
+Then add the library:

 ```
 <script type="text/javascript" src="ng-browser-update.min.js"></script>
 ```

-Then, inject `ngBrowserUpdate` in your application module:
+Next, inject `ngBrowserUpdate` in your application module:

 ```
 angular.module('myApp', ['ngBrowserUpdate']);
 ```

-and then just add an `browser-update` tag:
+and then just add an `browser-update` tag in your main file (index.html for example):

 ```
 <browser-update></browser-update>